v-ch322/docker-ssh-ansible/README.md

 Installation of Ansible in SSH-client container.

-Docker (20.10.7) and docker-compose (1.29.2) should be preliminary installed.
+Docker (I used 20.10.7) and docker-compose (I used 1.29.2) should be preliminary installed.

 To run this application do: